Keynotes, Seminars, Workshops, P.D. Trainings, Thought-Leader Dialogues,

 “The most powerful professional development experience I have ever had.
 This was truly an awakening for me!” – Julie Colley Lowery, Education Specialist, Alabama State Department of Education

 Preparing children to autonomously learn well – to be learning oriented and learning enabled as they meet the challenges they encounter (in school and life), is the central organizing principle of great teaching and of Learning Stewards’ live events.

 Most less advantaged American children are, throughout their entire school experience, chronically improficient in the skills and subjects necessary for achieving educational success (about half of all other students as well).
-More than any lack of innate capacity for learning, what most endangers the educational and life trajectories of these students is an educational system that unintentionally yet pervasively chronically-tacitly teaches them to experience themselves as ‘not good enough at learning’.
+More than any lack of innate capacity for learning, what most endangers the education (and life) trajectories of these children is an educational system that (unintentionally, yet pervasively chronically-tacitly) teaches them to experience themselves as ‘not good enough at learning’.
 Students who feel shame when learning learn to avoid learning to protect themselves from that shame.
 Good teaching must differentially scaffold successful learning experiences and it must reframe the struggling learner’s experience of the struggle so as to reduce the self-blame that triggers the shame that leads to the downward spiral that endangers their learning trajectories.